brefphp/bref/README.md

 ## TODO

+- init: create files and explain files to add to gitignore (node_modules, etc.)
 - Symfony integration
 - Allow configuring the file name of the application (`lambda.php`)
 - Handle errors/exceptions and logs